-The Board, in analyzing this appraisal found insufficient support for the lease rates, operational costs or CAP rate applied in the comparables supplied.
-The CAP rate for industrial properties is not indicative of that which should apply to retail strip malls.
-The operational cost estimates for the comparable properties were unsupported by any additional data, and the lease rates did not demonstrate similarity with the subject.
+The Board, in analyzing the material and testimony provided by both parties, found insufficient support for the lease rates, operational costs or CAP rate applied in the comparables supplied by the Complainant's appraisal report.
+The lease comparables were all office buildings of dissimilar size in other areas of the city.
+The CAP rates for comparable properties did not give sufficient detail for the board to determine whether or not these were in any way comparable to the subject.
+The operational cost estimates for the comparable properties were unsupported by any additional data.